IOxCyber/Linux-octo/Linux Fundamental/Protocols-Comparision/SSH-Telnet-ftp-scp.md

    - **Use Case Example**: Connect to a remote device over an unencrypted connection:
      ```
      telnet hostname
+     telnet 192.168.0.0
      ```

 3. **SCP (Secure Copy)**:
-   - **Definition**: `For securely copying files between a local and a remote host or between two remote hosts.`
+   - **Definition**: `For securely copying files between a local and a remote host or between two remote hosts using ssh`
    - **Basic Syntax**:
      ```
      scp [OPTIONS] [SOURCE] [DESTINATION]